arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

 # 2  Challenge

-One time my supervisor needed me to develop a code checking tool without any support documents.
+One time my supervisor needed me to develop a code checking tool from the scratch.
 I listed what I should do, did some research, and tried every possible solution.
 Sometimes I needed to ask some co-workers from another team.
 One of them asked me if I wanted to work with him, maybe because he had a good impression of me. (asked some detailed things) Within a very short period of time, the tool was successfully installed on the pipeline.